zukunft/zukunft.com/docs/code_functions_all.md

         \-- change_table_list - adding the system log statuus used for unit tests to the dummy list
         \-- protection_type_list - create dummy type list for the unit tests without database connection
         \-- share_type_list - create dummy type list for the unit tests without database connection
+        \-- job_status_list - adding the job type used for unit tests to a dummy list
         \-- job_type_list - adding the job type used for unit tests to a dummy list
         \-- sys_log_function_list - adding the system log functions used for unit tests to the dummy list
         \-- sys_log_status_list - adding the system log statuus used for unit tests to the dummy list